dwf/rescued-scipy-wiki/FAQ.rst

 NumPy/SciPy installation
 ========================

-See also the ["Installing SciPy_"] page.
+See also the ["Installing SciPy"] page.

 Basics
 ------

 First make sure that all `NumPy/SciPy`_ prerequisites are installed and working properly.
-Then be sure to remove any old !NumPy/!SciPy_ installations (e.g. /usr/lib/python2.4/site-packages/{numpy,scipy} or $HOME/lib/python2.4/site-packages/{numpy,scipy}).
+Then be sure to remove any old !NumPy/!SciPy installations (e.g. /usr/lib/python2.4/site-packages/{numpy,scipy} or $HOME/lib/python2.4/site-packages/{numpy,scipy}).

 Prerequisities
 ~~~~~~~~~~~~~~